Barabasi-Lab/Geneformer-NetworkMedicine/base_utils/Geneformer_Guide.md

 Use a [ServiceNow Access Request form][sponsor-form] if you need to request access to the cluster or update your sponsor

-Use a [ServiceNow ticket for partition access][partition-form] if you need to request access to the work/ccnr partition

-Finally, you should request access to the netsi (note spelling) partition, which will allow you to use the multi_gpu partition for your jobs.
+You should also request access to the netsi (note spelling) partition, which will allow you to use the multiple gpus and run your jobs for as long as needed.
 For this you should submit a [Service Now ticket][submit-ticket] (there are no specific form for this because the partition is only accessible to people in network science labs), making sure to say that Laszlo is your PI and that you would like access to the netsi partition.
+You can use the same process to request access to the work/ccnr directory, which is convenient for collaborative work on the cluster.

 In both cases Laszlo will need to approve the request.
 Letting Rachael know that you're going through this process will help speed it along.